Yuzhuo-li/TEENA/README.md

 ./rmsk2bed

-# To prevent the existence of bugs, it is recommended to use anabsolute path of rmsk2bed (for example: /home/download/bedops/bin/rmsk2bed)
+# To prevent the existence of bugs, it is recommended to use anabsolute path of gffread and rmsk2bed (for example: /home/download/bedops/bin/rmsk2bed)

 vim ~/.bashrc